Find A Sexual Abuse Therapist

 Talking about sexual assault can do many things, including:

-Educate the public on what sexual assault is and how to recognize it
+- Educate the public on what it is and how to recognize it

 Each year, Sexual Assault Awareness and Prevention Month is an opportunity to educate the public and advocate for survivors and their loved ones.

-Trauma-informed therapy or counseling creates a safe space for survivors to process traumatic events, develop healthy coping mechanisms, and improve mental health.
+Trauma-informed therapy can create a safe space for survivors to process traumatic events, develop healthy coping mechanisms, and improve mental health.
 Therapists who provide this type of therapy are specially trained to understand trauma and how to provide a safe environment for their clients to heal.

 - Previous Article